15 min read

 The room moved without transition.
 The floor beneath them did not change, but the surrounding walls receded another six feet and the ceiling, which had been ten feet overhead, rose to what Julian estimated was thirty.
 The space was larger than any room he’d been in at Neurovia.
 He could not remember walking this far into the building.
 Halvorsen had led them down a corridor he’d never been sent down before, then through two doors he hadn’t seen open since he’d arrived, then here.

-He logged the direction.
+He filed the direction.
 East to west.
-He logged that he'd been trying to log directions since they'd left the dormitory wing, and that the logging carried a vigilance he had not chosen to engage.
+He noted that he had been tracking directions since they’d left the dormitory wing, and that the tracking carried a vigilance he had not chosen to engage.

 “Next,” Halvorsen said.